Peace House Community Programs

-Mini-Retreat, Sunday, April 6, 9am - 1 pm, in-person offering of the Art and Soul of Insight Dialogue, Peace House, Cambridge, MA
+Mini-Retreat, Sunday, November 16, 2025, 9am - noon, in-person Art and Soul of Insight Dialogue

-All are welcome, some meditation experience is helpful
+All are welcome, some mediation experience recommended

-Marsha Lawson, Yenkuei Chuang, and Annie Hoffman
+Jan Surrey, Marsha Lawson, and Annie Hoffman

 (Registration details at end)